Help us improve your experience.

 • SLA Metric Violation

-Figure 32: Path State Events and Reasons Path State Events and Reasons
+Figure 35: Path State Events and Reasons Path State Events and Reasons

 The WAN Edge Device Charts include Control Plane CPU, Data Plane CPU, Memory Utilization, and Power Draw.

 The Control Plane CPU and Data Plane CPU charts show you the percentage of CPU utilization for both max and average.
+On the Control Plane CPU, you can click the View Live Process Detail link to see more in depth information about the processes that are running on the control plane.

-Figure 33: Control Plane CPU and Data Plane CPU Control Plane CPU and Data Plane CPU
+Figure 36: Control Plane CPU and Data Plane CPU Control Plane CPU and Data Plane CPU

-Figure 34: Memory Utilization and Power Draw Memory Utilization and Power Draw
+Figure 37: Memory Utilization and Power Draw Memory Utilization and Power Draw

 The WAN Edge Ports charts include Bandwidth, Max Bandwidth, Applications TX + RX Bytes, Port Errors, and IPsec Traffic.
-From the drop down list at the top, you can select All ports to see utilization metrics in the charts for all interfaces, or you can select an interface to see the utilization metrics for that particular interface.
+From the drop-down list at the top, you can select All ports to see utilization metrics in the charts for all interfaces, or you can select an interface to see the utilization metrics for that particular interface.

-The Max Bandwidth chart displays insights into the highest point of link utilization recorded for received power signal (RX) and transmitted power signal (TX) packets on each port during the day.
+• The Max Bandwidth chart displays insights into the highest point of link utilization recorded for received power signal (RX) and transmitted power signal (TX) packets on each port during the day.
 The data is shown in Mbps.

 Peer Path Statistics